owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > Questions

-I would appreciate any answers for the following questions
+I would appreciate any answers to the following questions:

 1. Why do you think this is happening?
 2. Where do you think the root of this issue is from (stack, heap, ...) and why?
-3. Do you know of any profiling tools I can use for programs that crash like this (excluding GDB) ?
+3. Do you know of any profiling tools I can use for programs that crash like this (excluding GDB)?

 I would also appreciate any interesting commentary.
 Thank you!